-In 2014, the chemical Perfluorooctanoic acid (C8 or PFOA) was discovered in the drinking water in the Village of Hoosick Falls, NY.
-As concern over this groundwater contamination grew, other communities began testing their water for PFOA.
-As of March 2016, PFOA has been discovered in the groundwater of Petersburgh, NY, Merrimack, NH, and in Pownal and North Bennington, VT (the public water system of North Bennington, where Bennington College gets its water, has tested free of PFOA).
+In 2014, the chemical Perfluorooctanoic Acid (C8 or PFOA) was discovered in the public drinking water of Hoosick Falls, NY.
+As concern over this contaminant grew, other nearby communities began testing their drinking water.
+As of July 2017, PFOA has been detected in alarming levels in the municipal water supply of three towns in New York and Vermont and in over a thousand private residential wells in the region.
+(The public water system of North Bennington, where Bennington College gets its water, has tested free of PFOA.)

 What is PFOA?